IBM/iot-cloud-ai-tutorial/tutorial/5-MODEL.md

 1. Double-click the `function` node to open its configuration window.
 1. In the **Properties** tab of the **Edit function node** window, enter the information below.
     * *Name*: `Apply classification model`.
-    * *Function*: Enter the Javascript code below, replacing the empty brackets "`__`" by the floating-point numbers printed in the notebook.
+    * *Function*: Enter the Javascript code below, replacing the blanks "`__`" by the floating-point numbers printed in the notebook.

         ```Javascript
         const intercept =  __;